Thisisanalthowcool/Ultraviolet-Static-Version/README.md

 The deployable static version of Ultraviolet, a highly sophisticated proxy that allows people to bypass internet censorship using the power of service-workers and more.
 Deployment options are below.

-## Localy Running

-For locally running, just download this repository and run the index.html file in your browser.

 ## Deployment

   [![Run on Replit](https://binbashbanana.github.io/deploy-buttons/buttons/remade/replit.svg)](https://replit.com/github/Thesecondalthowcool/Ultraviolet-Static-Version)